 In 2000, food sovereignty was adopted as the primary axis of Heifer’s intervention.
 In 2007 the organization embarked on a new phase of its intervention as it became aware of new local actors who could participate in the implementation of its activities, establishing strategic alliances with counterparts to work toward food sovereignty.

 Sustainable agricultural production: Developing food systems for small farmers and indigenous families; agroforestry; developing self-supply livestock systems

 Post-harvest management and processing: Developing family and community production systems; Transforming surplus produce

 Market development: Market entry training

-Technology: Sharing technical innovations in food productions at schools help achieve lower meal prices for students
+Technology: Sharing technical innovations in food production at schools to help achieve lower meal prices for students

-Nutrition: Diversity food supply sources; Encourage adoption of food security and sovereignty polices by municipal governments
+Nutrition: Diversity food supply sources; encourage adoption of food security and sovereignty policies by municipal governments

 See where Heifer is working around the world to end hunger.

 World Ark Senior Editor Austin Bailey and Heifer Americas Program Assistant Jason Woods share about their recent trip to Bolivia's "Chocolate Forest."